 (ii) Led by the Disabilities, Accessibility and Neuro-Diverse Officer.

-(d) Lesbian, Gay, Bisexual Plus (LGB+)
+(d) LGBTQ+

-(i) The members shall be all students who self-define as Lesbian, Gay, Bisexual and any other sexual minority.
+(i) The members shall be all students who self-define as Lesbian, Gay, Bisexual, Queer, Questioning, Asexual, Pansexual, or otherwise identify as a sexual identity within the LGBTQ+ umbrella.
+This group is inclusive of LGBTQ+ identities and shall work closely with the Trans, Non-Binary and Gender Identity Group.

-(ii) Led by the Lesbian, Gay, Bisexual Plus Officer.
+(ii) Led by the LGBTQ+ Officer.

-(e) Trans + and Non-Binary (TNB)
+(e) Trans, Non-Binary and Gender Identity +

-(i) The members shall be all students who self-define as Trans and/or Non-Binary.
+(i) The members shall be all students who self-define as Trans, Non-Binary, Genderqueer, Gender Non-Conforming, Gender Questioning, Intersex or otherwise identify as a gender identity within the LGBTQ+ umbrella.
+This group is inclusive of LGBTQ+ identities and shall work closely with the LGBTQ+ Group.

-(ii) Led by the Trans and Non-Binary Officer.
+(ii) Led by the Trans, Non-Binary and Gender Identity Officer.

 (f) Women